leonardomoraisf/photoGallery/README.md

 ### Prerequisites

-To run this project in the development mode, you'll need to have a basic environment to run a ReactJs project, that can be found [here](https://nodejs.org/en/).
+To run this project, you'll need to have a basic environment to run a ReactJs project, that can be found [here](https://nodejs.org/en/).

 Also, you'll need to the server running locally on your machine with the mock data.